 A banking card is usually composed of the following raw materials:

-- Several layers of plastic laminated, usually using synthetic resin, alternatively a bio-sourced material.
+- Several layers of laminated plastic, usually using PVC, alternatively PET or a bio-sourced material.

 - Inks for printing credit cards with a magnetic stripe.
 Metal oxide particles with solvents are often the basis for inks.